Sairyss/domain-driven-hexagon/README.md

 ## Application Services

-Are also called "Workflow Services", "User Cases", "Interactors" etc.
+Are also called "Workflow Services", "Use Cases", "Interactors" etc.
 These services orchestrate the steps required to fulfill the commands imposed by the client.

 - Typically used to orchestrate how the outside world interacts with your application and performs tasks required by the end users.